SCM Globe

 In working with Cincinnati Seasonings you will become familiar with the basics of setting up a supply chain and managing its daily operations.
 You will create and modify the facilities, vehicles and routes as needed to respond to different challenges.
 Then you’ll run simulations that show how well your supply chain works.
 Based on what the simulations show, keep improving your design to get the best performance you can.
 In this process, you will gain an appreciation for some of the key issues involved in operating any supply chain.

-Go to the online library of case studies and import a copy of the Cincinnati Seasonings supply chain model into your account.
+Go to the online library and import a copy of the Cincinnati Seasonings supply chain model into your account.
 Then open the model in your edit screen (shown below).
 You see the seasonings factory and the company distribution center, and you also see the routes connecting these facilities and the three stores that sell the company’s product. (click on screenshot for larger image)

 Zoom in on the map and look at the facilities and routes more closely.
 Switch from the map view to the satellite view (button in upper left corner of screen) to get an even better picture of what this supply chain looks like.
 See where individual facilities are located.